-In addition to planning events to foster community engagement, the team is lifting and learning from other coastal plain communities, including the Coharie Tribe's Great Coharie River Initiative, development of co-management and stewardship policies between the Nottoway Indian Tribe and The Nature Conservancy, oyster restoration and living shoreline work being conducted by the Nansemond Indian Nation, and the Waccamaw Siouan STEM Studio.
+In addition to planning events to foster community engagement, the team is lifting up and learning from other coastal plain communities, including the Coharie Tribe's Great Coharie River Initiative, development of co-management and stewardship policies between the Nottoway Indian Tribe and The Nature Conservancy, oyster restoration and living shoreline work being conducted by the Nansemond Indian Nation, and the Waccamaw Siouan STEM Studio.

 The scope also includes building upon the recommendations from Phase I and documenting best practices for resilience practitioners to engage with Tribal communities and conducting education and outreach to universities, agencies, and NGOs, which can be initiated by staff with the information currently available.
-APNEP staff lead coordination of this aspect on behalf of the team, collaborating with agency and university partners including the SECASC, UNC-AIC, NCORR, EPA and others to promote and raise awareness of the Phase I Report findings and recommendations to resilience practitioners and coastal management professionals.
+APNEP staff lead coordination of this aspect on behalf of the team, collaborating with agency and university partners including the Southeast Climate Adaptation Science Center (SECASC), UNC American Indian Center, NCORR, EPA and others to promote and raise awareness of the Phase I Report findings and recommendations to resilience practitioners and coastal management professionals.

-The Phase I Report notes that the Albemarle Pamlico Watershed spans multiple federal regulatory jurisdictions (e.g., EPA Regions 3 and 4), two different states, many different localities, patchwork of recognition statues with and numerous organized and self-identifying Tribal groups.
+Equity Strategy Considerations: The Phase I Report notes that the Albemarle Pamlico Watershed spans multiple federal regulatory jurisdictions (e.g., EPA Regions 3 and 4), two different states, many different localities, patchwork of recognition statues with and numerous organized and self-identifying Tribal groups.
 The situation creates a complicated and diverse landscape that makes typical agency and university led resilience planning processes and inclusive community engagement challenging.
-The report's recommendations emphasize that recognition status and political boundaries should not be an engagement barrier for communities with present day and ancestral ties to the AP region.
-Rather, APNEP and other organizations should approach meaningful engagement through thoughtful consideration strategies to assess community readiness to engage in technical discussions and formal resilience planning.
+The report's recommendations emphasize that recognition status and political boundaries should not be a barrier for inclusion for communities with present day and ancestral ties to the AP region.
+Rather, APNEP and other organizations should approach meaningful engagement through a diversity, equity, inclusion and justice lens, and thoughtfully consider strategies to assess community readiness to engage in technical discussions and formal climate resilience planning.
 Community engagement events including intertribal paddles, waterway cleanups, and tree plantings are being planned to overcome these challenges.